Interview Query

 Business intelligence is one of the fastest-growing job sectors in the United States.
 According to the Bureau of Labor Statistics, hiring for business intelligence analysts is expected to grow by 14% over the next decade.

-Business intelligence careers generally have three tracks: Analytics, Engineer, or Architecture.
-Business intelligence analysts evaluate business data and generate insights to help businesses reduce costs, maximize profits or gain a competitive edge.
-Business intelligence engineers, architects and developers design and construct the infrastructure to store and process data.
+A business intelligence analyst career path generally has three tracks: Analytics, Engineer, or Architecture.
+Business intelligence analysts evaluate business data and generate insights to help businesses reduce costs, maximize profits, or gain a competitive edge.
+Business intelligence engineers, architects, and developers design and construct the infrastructure to store and process data.

-To launch a business intelligence career, you will likely need a minimum of:
+To launch a business intelligence career, you will likely need a minimum of the following:

 • 4 years of professional experience (often in a related role like data or marketing analyst).

-• Advanced skills in SQL, database design, Tableau, analytics and statistics.
+• Advanced SQL, database design, Tableau, analytics, and statistics skills.

-This business intelligence career guide provides an overview of the field, an introduction to different BI job titles, and offers tips for breaking into business intelligence careers.
+This business intelligence analyst career path guide provides an overview of the field, introduces different BI job titles, and offers tips for breaking into business intelligence careers.
 You can also start by practicing these business intelligence interview questions.

 What Is Business Intelligence?

-Business Intelligence is a combination of analytics, data mining and data visualization.
-The chief function of BI is to translate data into insights that facilitate data-driven decision making.
+Business Intelligence combines analytics, data mining, and data visualization.
+The chief function of BI is to translate data into insights that facilitate data-driven decision-making.

-Here is how explanation by a current practitioner about the huge impact BI professionals have on their organizations:
+Here is an explanation by a current practitioner about the huge impact BI professionals have on their organizations:

 “Business intelligence (also called BI) refers to the technology that allows businesses to organize, analyze, and contextualize business data from around the company,” says Ben Johnson, a Business Intelligence Analyst at Access Bank.
 “BI makes a difference by introducing options to summarize insights, making business operations smarter, providing visibility to facts concealed under complex data, and providing a competitive edge to business everywhere.”